zackbradys/rancher-effortless/README.md

 ![rancher-rancher-manager-home](/images/rancher-rancher-manager-home.png)

 You now have the Rancher Manager sucessfully deployed on our RKE2 Kubernetes Cluster!!!
 Remember there are many ways to configure and this was only a minimal installation.
-If you would like to see more ways to configure, please check out the [rancher manager docs](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-references/helm-chart-options).
 Feel free to explore everything you are able to do inside of the Rancher Manager, or we can move onto the next step of installing [Rancher Longhorn](https://www.rancher.com/products/longhorn).

 ## Rancher Longhorn